rkumar/bugzy.txt/README.markdown

 Others
 ------

-- Uses the excellent [todo.txt shell script](http://github.com/ginatrapani/todo.txt-cli) as a base.
+- Used the excellent [todo.txt shell script](http://github.com/ginatrapani/todo.txt-cli) as a base.

 - Original *anaemic* release by rkumar on 2009-11-08.